aaronpope007/SLP-Caseload-Tracker/NEXT_IMPROVEMENTS.md

 ## ✅ What's Already Great

 - ✅ All major refactoring completed (StudentDetail, Sessions broken down)
-- ✅ Standardized hooks created and adopted in most components
+- ✅ Standardized hooks created and adopted in **ALL** page components
+  - ✅ TreatmentIdeas, DocumentationTemplates, Dashboard, Progress now use standardized hooks
+  - ✅ All components now use `useDialog`, `useSnackbar`, `useAsyncOperation` consistently
 - ✅ API error handling enhanced
 - ✅ Type safety significantly improved
 - ✅ Console statements replaced with logger
 - ✅ Performance optimizations (lazy loading, memoization)
 - ✅ Dependency audit completed
+- ✅ Error handling standardized (Alert components removed, using snackbars for user-facing errors)

 **The codebase is in excellent shape!** The remaining improvements are incremental and can be done as needed or during feature development.